California Northern Railroad: Current Suisun/Fairfield - Schellville

-CFNR operates over the Union Pacific's Martinez Subdivision with trackage rights between Suisun/Fairfield and Davis during weeknights for power changes and the Suisun/Fairfield based Local which interchanges cars between Suisun/Fairfield and Davis.
+CFNR operates over the Union Pacific's Martinez Subdivision with trackage rights between Suisun/Fairfield and Davis during weeknights for power changes and the Suisun/Fairfield-based Local which interchanges cars between Suisun/Fairfield and Davis.

-1993 Operation between Schellville - Willits
+1993 Operation between Schellville–Willits

 Originally, in 1993 the CFNR operated much further than Schellville and their operation extended as far north as Willits, California.
 At Willits the CFNR interchanged with the North Coast Railroad.
-The North Coast Railroad ran from Willits - Eureka, California over the old NWP.
+The North Coast Railroad ran from Willits to Eureka, California over the old NWP.

 The CFNR also interchanged with the California Western Railroad at Willits.
 The California Western Railroad runs west from Willits to Fort Bragg, California.

 Lombard Yard

 Located in American Canyon, California, Lombard yard served as CFNR's headquarters for several years.
 Lombard Yard services such customers as Central Valley Builder's Supply, All Bay Mill & Lumber, Biagi Bros.
 Shipping, Hess Vineyards, and several others.
 Also home to CFNR's Lone Palm Shops, routine maintenance and small repairs are carried out by the CFNR shop crews there.